-A boost in microRNA may protect against sepsis and other inflammatory diseasesMay 24th, 2012 in Inflammatory disorders /
+A boost in microRNA may protect against sepsis and other inflammatory diseasesMay 24, 2012 in Medicine & Health / Inflammatory disorders

 Acute inflammatory diseases, such as sepsis, as well as chronic inflammatory diseases like diabetes and arthritis, develop as a result of sustained inflammation of the blood vessel wall.
 Researchers at Brigham and Women's Hospital (BWH) have discovered that a microRNA (small, non-coding RNA molecule) called miR-181b can reduce the inflammatory response that is responsible for such diseases.

 The findings, by researchers led by Mark Feinberg, MD from BWH and Harvard Medical School, will pave the way for new targets in the development of anti-inflammatory therapies.

 The study is published in the May 24, 2012 online edition of The Journal of Clinical Investigation.

 The researchers identified that expression of miR-181b was reduced in both mice and critically ill patients with sepsis.
 Sepsis is a devastating whole-body inflammatory condition due to infection and is associated with reduced survival.